cipherexx/third-eye/README.md

 ## Implementation of F3-Net: Frequency in Face Forgery Network
 This model is made to implement F3-Net and is not the official implementation.
 To know about F3-Net, go through the [paper](https://arxiv.org/abs/2007.09355) here.

+##Deployment Note:
+We have a deployed version of the model up at https://third-eye-by-mihir.streamlit.app/ This is currently a much lighter version and transforms every image to 32x32 before checking and is trained on facial as well as non facial data.
+We shall soon switch to the original model that this code trains, on the demo as well!

 ## Dependencies
 Requires PyTorch, Torchvision, Numpy, SKLearn Pillow, Gradio and email-validation(this is needed purely for gradio to function properly).
 Simply run